francescosacco/HardwareLibrary/README.md

 # HardwareLibrary
 Hardware Libraries for Altium.

+* 2017-08-22 - Create ON Semiconductors and add NUP4202W1.
+  * Create ON Semiconductors library.
+  * Add NUP4202W1 ESD Protection Diodes with Low Clamping Voltage at ON Semiconductors.

 * 2017-08-22 - Add standard Diode.

 * 2017-08-15 - Add SMD Inductor at Basic and change 4N25 at Everlight.